-Flipkart customers can shop exclusively on the official desktop website of Flipkart, Flipkart mobile shopping app (iOS and Android), and Flipkart mobile site.
+Flipkart customers can shop only on the official desktop website of Flipkart, Flipkart mobile shopping app (iOS and Android), and Flipkart mobile site.
 Online shopping on Flipkart cannot be conducted on any other website or online platform other than these.

 Flipkart has not authorized any third-party sites to represent it or its group companies (the Flipkart Group includes Myntra, Jabong, PhonePe, Jeeves, F1 Infosystems and 2GUD.com) to offer discounts or deals on its behalf.
 If you part with your personal/financial information or monies despite our cautionary advice, please understand that you are doing so at your own risk.

 Where can I get reliable information about offers, deals and discounts on Flipkart?